RFC North Sea - Med has a unique contact point for requesting international capacity: the one-stop shop (OSS).

 If the pre-arranged path does not cover the entire requested path, the applicant can request a feeder or outflow path together with the pre-arranged path request.
-For timetable 2019 and 2020, the RFC North Sea - Med has tried to maximise the capacity offer via the C-OSS, in publishing all harmonised international capacity via PaP.
+From timetable 2019, the RFC North Sea - Med has maximised the capacity offer via the C-OSS, in publishing all harmonised international capacity via PaP.
 For the border points of Essen/Roosendaal and Aubange/Rodange, this means that all possible slots for international freight trains are available via the Corridor.

 When is capacity available to order ?

-For a defined timetable, RFC North Sea - Med publishes capacity two times:
+For a defined timetable, RFC North Sea - Med publishes capacity three times:

 - 2nd Monday of January until 2nd Monday in April (the year before the train run)

-- approximately beginning of May, for late paths requests and ad-hoc path requests until 30 days before the train run.
+- During summer (latest at X-2), for late paths requests and ad-hoc path requests until 30 days before the train run.
 This capacity is called reserve capacity and may be updated during the publication period.